OpenStickCommunity/GP2040-CE/README.md

 * Left and Right stick emulation via D-pad inputs
 * Per-button RGB LED support
 * PWM and RGB player indicator LED support (XInput only)
-* Save options to internal memory
+* Saves options to internal memory
+* Support for 128x64 monochrome I2C displays using SSD1306, SH1106 or SH1107 display drivers.
+* Built-in configuration app hosted via embedded webserver...no downloading a separate app!

 Take a look at the [GP2040 Usage](https://feralai.github.io/GP2040/#/usage) page for more details.